 Where is the UGS?
 There are two bins.
 One is in Takoma Park and the Other is in Mt.
 Rainier behind the firestation on Rt.
 1. You will see it in the backyard of the Mt.
 Rainier Bike Co-Op.

 How much does a corn stove cost?
 And where can I buy one locally?
 Depending on the size, quality and number of extra features; corn stoves, boilers & furnaces can range from $1,500 to over $4,000.
 Most decent models start around $2,000.
 You can usually find a list of dealers on manufacturers’ websites.
-You can try Maryland Corn Stoves (www.marylandcornstoves.com) or contact other local dealers.
+You can contact the Hearth & Patio Store in Virginia as they have multi-fuel stoves.
+If you are doing a search, there are "Ashley" multi-fuel stoves that burn corn.

 Where can I put the stove in my house?Many people get inserts to put into current fireplaces.
 However, one neat thing about corn (or pellet) stoves is that most can be vented directly through an exterior wall (like a dryer) without need for a chimney.
 You can usually place the stove a couple of inches from a wall and often the unit itself is cool enough to touch or place plants on, except for a limited area where the flame is visible and where the heat comes out.
 So, you really have a lot of flexibility in determining where you want the stove to go.
 The more centrally it’s located, the better for heat distribution.